geopython/pywps/source/index.rst

 Welcome to PyWPS
 ################

-(Python Web Processing Service) is implementation of `Web processing Service <http://www.opengeospatial.org/standards/wps>`_ standard from `Open Geospatial Consortium <http://opengeospatial.org>`_.
+(Python Web Processing Service) is an implementation of the `Web processing Service <http://www.opengeospatial.org/standards/wps>`_ standard from `Open Geospatial Consortium <http://opengeospatial.org>`_.

-It has been started on Mai 2006 as project supported by `DBU <http://dbu.de">`_ and currently (2009) maily sponsored by `HS-RS <http://www.bnhelp.cz>`_.
-It offers environment for programming own process (geofunctions or models) which can be accessed from the public.
-The main advantage of PyWPS is, that it has been written with native support for `GRASS GIS <http://grass.itc.it>`_.
-Access GRASS modules via web interace should be as easy as possible.
+It has been started in Mai 2006 as a project supported by `DBU <http://dbu.de>`_ and is currently (2009) mainly sponsored by `HS-RS <http://www.bnhelp.cz>`_.
+It offers an environment for programming own processes (geofunctions or models) which can be accessed from the public.
+The main advantage of PyWPS is, that it has been written with native support for `GRASS GIS <http://grass.osgeo.org>`_.
+Access to GRASS modules via web interface should be as easy as possible.

 PyWPS is written in `Python <http://python.org>`_, your processes must use this language too.